Symphony No. 6 (Myaskovsky): Musical analysis

 The full score was published by Universal Edition, Vienna in 1925.
 Myaskovsky revised the work in 1947.
 In this later version the chorus is optional.

 Recordings

-There have been several recordings of this symphony, conducted by, among others, Kirill Kondrashin (twice), Evgeny Svetlanov, Dmitry Liss, Neeme Järvi, Veronika Dudarova and Robert Stankovsky.
+There have been several recordings of this symphony, conducted by, among others, Kirill Kondrashin (twice), Yevgeny Svetlanov, Dmitry Liss, Neeme Järvi, Veronika Dudarova and Robert Stankovsky.
 Only Svetlanov – thus far the only conductor who recorded all 27 Myaskovsky symphonies – omitted the chorus in the finale.